 The primary onscreen evidence for this theory comes from a trio of Second Doctor stories that established the setting for UNIT.
 The Abominable Snowmen, set well before the UNIT era, does not establish any dates.
 However, the character Professor Travers from that story later appears in The Web of Fear, where his daughter Anne Travers claims that the earlier story happened in 1935.
 In the same story, Professor Travers claims that this was "over 40 years ago".
 In The Invasion, the Brigadier says that The Web of Fear happened "nearly 4 years ago".
 Add these dates together, and you get a date for this story of approximately 1979.

-Supporting evidence is found in Battlefield.
+Supporting evidence is found in Seventh Doctor story Battlefield.
 Onscreen, this (non-UNIT-era) story is said to have taken place "a few years" in Ace's future, making it the late 1980s, or early 1990s.
 However, the novels (particularly The Dying Days) state that this story happened in 1997, in line with the author's stated intent.
 Although this doesn't directly affect dating the UNIT era, Sergeant Zbrigniev claims to have served in UNIT whilst the Doctor was there, and to have first hand experience of two of the Doctor's regenerations.
-Assuming that he doesn't mean that he witnessed two regenerations happen (which would either contradict what we see onscreen, or mean that he saw regenerations of future incarnations of the Doctor), that means he was present for most of the UNIT era.
+Assuming that he doesn't mean that he witnessed two regenerations happen (which would be a continuity error, or mean that he saw regenerations of future incarnations of the Doctor), that means he was present for most of the UNIT era, or had an unrecorded adventure with some other incarnation of the Doctor.
 And unless he's a lot older than he looks, that rules out an early 1970s dating.

 However, the main argument used by many 1980s supporters is authorial intent.
 Derek Sherwin, the producer who introduced UNIT, claimed that the UNIT stories were set in the near future.
 The Radio Times, the BBC's official listings magazine, often suggested a 1980s setting in its write-ups for the UNIT stories.
 And in 1969 Jon Pertwee claimed that his Doctor would be on Earth in the 1980s in an interview for the Daily Mail'.
 Eric Saward, the script editor for Mawdryn Undead claimed that the 1977 date for that story was a "mistake".